AIAppliedUK/ScotAccount-TechDocs/src/getting-started.md

 GET https://authz.integration.scotaccount.service.gov.scot/.well-known/openid-configuration
 ```

 This provides all endpoint URLs and supported features.
+Ensure your application leverages

 ### 2. Generate Security Parameters

+During the first call to scotaccount, your application is responsible for implementing the PKCE client data and security required to succesfully implement an OIDC client.

 Your application must generate: